ShamariFeaster/structureJS/README.md

 structureJS
 ===========

+This 11kB (uncompressed) program allows you to break up complex Javacript apps into multiple files and reusable modules.
+It handles the complexity of making sure your files are imported in the right order.
+Use a manifest to modify the entire structure of you app in one file.

+If you write Javascript applications and you want a simple, lightweight way to efficiently organize your code give it a try

 ### Why I Made structureJS ###

 Having a complex app is one big file is a terrible idea but Javascript was not really designed to build complex apps so there is no native support for importing files.
 You have to import scripts using `script` tags and the files themselves are imported asynchronously.
 This means you can not be sure that a script declared first will actually be done importing first.
 If you have a script declared underneath the first one that is supposed to use parts of the first one you're screwed.